 Geared hub motors

-Geared hub motors use planetary gears to reduce the motor’s RPM.
+Geared hub motors use internal planetary gears to reduce the motor’s RPM.
 This allows the motor to be smaller and lighter.
-Using a smaller motor also increases efficiency.
+This increases efficiency.

 Geared hub motors also feature a freewheel mechanism that reduces resistance by disengaging the motor when not in use.
 The wheel can spin freely when the motor is off.
 This allows you to pedal more efficiently while you’re not using the motor.

-The main downside to geared hub motors, is they can be less reliable than their gearless counterparts.
-This is because they have more moving parts inside that can break and cause the motor to fail.
+The main downside to geared hub motors is that they can be less reliable.
+This is because they have more moving parts inside that can break.
 Over time, the gears wear out and need to be replaced.
 The gearing can also make the motor a bit noisier.

 As an added benefit, direct drive hub motors also allow for regenerative braking.
 This system creates resistance in the motor and converts kinetic energy into electricity that charges your battery.
 The motor works like a generator while using regenerative braking.
 This can improve your range by around 5%.